This post may contain affiliate links.

 Chimichurri sauce is similar to a pesto sauce.
 It’s not cooked and is made my simply mixing all of the ingredients together.
 It’s most commonly served on grilled meats.

 Chimichurri ingredients include fresh parsley and oregano, olive oil, garlic, salt, pepper, red wine vinegar and red pepper flakes.

 While this recipe is for an authentic Chimichurri sauce, I’ve also made twists on chimichurri sauce over the years.
 I used this jalapeno cilantro version to top bacon wrapped pork tenderloin and this mint version to top rack of lamb.

 Chimichurri sauce is very flavorful with a hint of spice from the red pepper flakes.
 Because of it’s strong flavor, you only need a small amount of the sauce to bring a lot of flavor to a dish.
 If you want to tone down the spice of this recipe, simply cut down on, or omit the red pepper flakes.

-This recipe can be used as a marinade, a sauce or both.
+This recipe is great as a marinade, a sauce or both.
 I use it to marinade chicken, shrimp, steak and pork, then drizzle more right over the top after the meat is grilled.